chitreshsaxena/emr-advisor-containerized/README.md

 ## Overview

-This repository provides a containerized solution for the [AWS EMR Advisor](https://github.com/aws-samples/aws-emr-advisor/tree/main), a tool designed to analyze and optimize Amazon EMR logs.
-By containerizing the existing EMR Advisor code, this solution simplifies the setup process, making it portable and easier to deploy in any environment that supports Docker.
+This repository provides a containerized solution for the [AWS EMR Advisor](https://github.com/aws-samples/aws-emr-advisor/tree/main), an existing tool designed to analyze Amazon EMR logs, providing users with insights and recommendations to enable informed decision-making for cost optimization and improved efficiency.

 ---

 ## Why Containerize?

-The original AWS EMR Advisor code requires dependencies like Hadoop, Spark, and Scala, which can be challenging to configure in different environments.
-This containerized approach provides:

-- **Portability**: Run the solution on any platform with Docker support.
-- **Ease of Setup**: Avoid manual installation of complex dependencies.
-- **Consistency**: Eliminate issues caused by environment differences.
+The current solution, AWS EMR Advisor, has prerequisites and dependencies such as SBT (Scala Build Tool with Java 17) and Apache Spark.
+Typically, it is designed to run on an EMR cluster, requiring users to manage and configure these dependencies in the cluster environment.

+This containerized approach simplifies the process by packaging all necessary dependencies into a self-contained Docker image, eliminating the need to set up or run an EMR cluster for log analysis.
+It provides an easy-to-use, portable solution that can be deployed on any platform that supports Docker.

 ---